TraceyCanter/ics_tals/Server/README.md

 pm2 stop all

+1. Right-click in workspace -> Select deploy operation -> deploy selected folder (this will generate a .zip file in /out)
+2. Commit to repo.
-Right-click in workspace -> Select deploy operation -> deploy selected folder (this will generate a .zip file in /out) Azure -> Free Trial -> Expand ICSEmailService -> WebJobs -> Right-click -> Open in Portal -> Add WebJobs -> Upload Zip File -> Continous
+3. Azure -> Free Trial -> Expand ICSEmailService -> WebJobs -> Right-click -> Open in Portal -> Add WebJobs -> Upload Zip File -> Continous